From a CVE to the exact device. In hours, not weeks.

 Affected

-The vulnerable code path is reachable under normal operating conditions.
-Triggers a remediation workflow tracked to closure.
+The vulnerable code path is reachable under the device's operational conditions, triggering remediation tracking through deployment closure.

 Not Affected